 Hi everyone!
 I’m Georgiana; founder of SpeakEnglishPodcast.com.
 My mission is to help YOU speak English fluently.

 - I’ll focus on the pronunciation of some words which my students often mispronounce.

-- Later, you’ll practice these words with a questions and answers mini story.
+- Later, you’ll practice these words with questions and answers mini-story.

 As I just said, I’ve decided to share with you some of the words which my students often mispronounce.
 I’ll start by telling you the correct pronunciation, and then I’ll use this word in a sentence.
 I don’t know if you’ve ever noticed, but when you say a word individually, the pronunciation may sound a little different from when it’s in a sentence.

 I’ve noticed that Spanish speakers pronounce it just the way it’s spelled, but that’s incorrect.

 Again, this is the right way to pronounce it: aw-dee-oh

 “Every week, there’s a new Speak English Now Podcast audio lesson.”

 This word isn’t particularly difficult to pronounce, but I guess that some people tend to get confused by the way it’s written.
 We pronounce this word: Busy biz-ee

 “I was in the mood to go swimming this afternoon, but I had a really busy day.”